Card Consent Tokens

 - The Secure API allows you to securely specify card details in the clear to Stitch, should your business be able to process card details as a PCI-DSS compliant entity.

-Following a consent request being completed with any of these methods, a webhook is sent out to indicate consent being granted by the user.
+Following a consent request being completed with any of these methods, a webhook is dispatched to indicate consent being granted by the user.
 This means you are able to proceed with initiating payments with the consent token.

-Additionally, when creating a card consent token, you have the option to initially charge a user, within the same step of creating a consent token.
-In this case, an additional transaction status will be provided with the consent status, to indicate the corresponding transaction has been successfully completed.
+An initial charge on the user's card can be optionally initiated during card consent token creation.
+In this case, an additional transaction status will be returned along with the consent status, to indicate that the authorization transaction has been successfully completed.

-If cards are saved on your platform, but users wish to remove any saved cards, these should be unlinked and subsequently deactivated at Stitch (such that no payments may be made with the token).
-Stitch provides an additional API call to revoke and deactivate the functionality of a given card token.
+Saved cards that a user elects to delete should be unlinked and deactivated at Stitch (such that no further payments can be initiated with the token).
+Stitch exposes an API to revoke the token and deactivate its charge function.